Skip to main content

 loadbalancer.openstack.org/default-tls-container-ref: "<certificate_uuid>"

-The created load balancer will appear in the Control Panel: in the top menu, click Products and select Cloud ServersLoad Balancers → section → Load Balancers tab.
+The created load balancer will appear in the Control panel: in the top menu, click Products and select Cloud servers → section Load Balancers → tab Load Balancers.

-3. Change the domain A record
+3. Change the A record for the domain

 2. In the Domain zones section, open the zone page.

-3. In the menu of the A-record group, select Edit.
+3. In the menu of the A record group, select Edit.

-4. Change the IP address to the load balancer address.
-You can view the load balancer IP address in the Control Panel: in the top menu, click Products and select Cloud ServersLoad Balancers → tab Load Balancers → load balancer card.
+4. Change the IP address to the load balancer IP address.
+The load balancer IP address can be found in the Control panel: in the top menu, click Products and select Cloud ServersLoad BalancersLoad Balancers tab → load balancer card.

 5. Click Save.

-6. Wait for the resource record to update on DNS servers.
-Update time can take from the record TTL up to 72 hours.
-You can view the resource record TTL in the Control Panel: in the top menu, click Products and select DNS HostingDomain zones → zone page → record row → TTL field.
+6. Wait for the resource record to update on the DNS servers.
+The update may take from the record group TTL to 72 hours.
+You can find the record group TTL in the Control panel: in the top menu, click ProductsDNS HostingDomain Zones → zone page → record row → TTL.

 7. Optional: check the resource record.
 If the resource record has not updated after 72 hours, create a ticket.